-- The student shall be given oral and written notice of the charges (suspension acknowledgement) against him or her, and a fair opportunity to present his or her side of the story. - Notice will be given to the parents/guardians by telephone or other appropriate methods within a reasonable time, followed by written documentation which can include a letter. - A conference with the parents/guardians, student, and appropriate school staff may be arranged. - In the case of an at-home suspension, a letter of suspension/Parent Acknowledgment form will be prepared and will be signed by the parents/guardians, the student and the Head of School.
-On

-- this form, the exact length of the suspension period shall be specified and the reason for the suspension clearly noted.
+- The student shall be given oral and written notice of the reason(s) for the suspension (suspension acknowledgement) and a fair opportunity to present his or her side of the story. - Notice will be given to the parents/guardians by telephone, email, or in-person communication within a reasonable time.
+A written suspension notice will be provided. - A conference with the parents/guardians, student, and appropriate school staff may be arranged. - In the case of an at-home suspension, a letter of suspension/Parent Acknowledgment form will be prepared and will be signed by the parents/guardians, the student and the Head of School.
+On this form, the exact length of the suspension period shall be specified and the reason for the suspension clearly noted.
 This acknowledgement will remain in the student's cumulative file. - The Head of School, Director of Program, or their designee is required to maintain dated documentation of the facts and of the parent/guardian conference in each case where a student earns a suspension.